justicedemocrats/new-site/src/pages/nominate-pages/index.md

         type: textarea
         width: full
       - label: Any other info you'd like to add?
-        name: Nominee other occupation info
+        name: Nominee Other Occupation Info
         type: textarea
     title: Tell Us How Your Nominee Is Spending Their Time
   - display: candidate